Y Kant Tori Read (album): Background

-The band consisted of Amos, singer-pianist Kim Bullard, future Guns N' Roses drummer Matt Sorum, as well as long-time Amos collaborator guitarist Steve Caton, Richárd Bernard on bouzouki, and various session musicians.
+The band consisted of Amos, singer-pianist Kim Bullard, drummer Matt Sorum who later joined Guns N' Roses, as well as long-time Amos collaborator guitarist Steve Caton; other contributors included Richárd Bernard on bouzouki, and various session musicians.
 Due to the title, some critics believed the album was a solo project by a woman named "Tori Read".
 This was compounded by the fact that Amos is billed simply as "Tori" in the liner notes.

-The choice of producer in Joe Chiccarelli was that of Amos, who had liked some of the albums that he made previously.
+Amos chose producer Joe Chiccarelli, having admired his work on other albums.
 According to Chiccarelli in an interview with HitQuarters:

 "[Tori Amos] had a very strong vision of what she wanted to do on her first album.
 And despite the lack of success of that album, it was an interesting process because she was very vocal and very passionate about how she wanted it to sound and what her influences were and the emotions she was trying to convey."

 Although Amos had effectively disowned the album for many years, Chiccarelli has said that she was very happy with it at the time.

 Promotion and release

-The eponymous studio album was released in 1988 to dismal sales and the band broke up shortly after.
+The eponymous studio album was released in 1988 to poor sales and the band broke up shortly after.
 Its lack of success and subsequent deletion has made it one of the most sought-after Tori Amos collectibles, fetching upwards of $1,000 in compact disc format in original longbox.
 At the height of Amos' career, vinyl copies would often sell for between $300–500 but, due to the decline of music collectibles and the heavy bootlegging of the album, they now frequently sell for between $50–80.

 Because of the scarcity of legitimate copies of the album it has been heavily bootlegged, so much so that an extensive FAQ on the topic was created.
 Bootleg versions generally stem from one of the first editions to surface, on a foreign label called Pacific Records.
 These usually have six "bonus tracks" from later in Amos' career; "Song for Eric", "Ode to the Banana King (Part 1)", "Happy Phantom" (live), "Ring My Bell", "The Happy Worker" and "Workers".
 Other editions, particularly one that surfaced in Germany, were issued to intentionally resemble the original and fool legitimate collectors.

 The number on the spine of the original CD reads 81845-2.
 The majority of bootlegs list this number incorrectly because the stolen artwork is taken from the easier to find LP version of the release, which had a different release number.